 Your biggest challenge is not what you put in your mouth, it’s what you allow to happen in your head.

 Changing years of habit is hard.
 When you unhook your brain from the powder, it does become easier to stay on track.
 But it still requires focus and determination.
 It’s important to acknowledge that because another big mistake we make is continuing the conversation around our actions never being enough.
 We think it’s not going fast enough, we haven’t prepared enough, we’re not strong enough or disciplined enough.
 Take “not enough” out of your vocabulary.
 Build up your arsenal with the right kind of ammunition.
 Create the evidence that you ARE making real changes.
 Whether it’s a couple of pounds or 50, you’re doing this.
 You’ve committed to a new way of eating and that is incredibly awesome and brave.
 Don’t discount it.
 Don’t pass this off as another failed attempt.
 Change up the conversation as it’s happening.
 Make a list of all the things you did “right” today.
-Force yourself to list 5 things you’re grateful for as you start each day.
-Your biggest challenge is not what you put in your mouth, it’s what you allow to happen in your head.
-So begin changing it up and stay determined to more quickly move past the negative self-talk.
+Force yourself to list 5 things you appreciate as you start each day.
+Begin changing it up and stay determined to more quickly move past the negative self-talk.

 You are not a crazy person for having anxiety about making these big changes.
 Our brains are wired to LIKE the old and true ways even if they no longer serve us.
 Holiday memories are often intertwined with feasts and desserts and treats and emotions.
 No, you’re not crazy for freaking out about that holiday party and the food they will serve.
 What was crazy for me was realizing how much time and energy I was spending on beating myself up, or feeling hopeless about my mind and body when it came to my weight.
 I was carrying more baggage than the pounds I carried.
 Taking that energy and using it to take action is what worked in the end.
 And I’m still a work in progress.